birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ...except for crossing the highway, this route is pretty safe.
-There are a couple of low and easy-to-climb pour-overs, but always be careful when you are high enough to fall and hurt yourself.
+There are a couple of low and easy 3rd-class pour-overs, but always be careful when you are high enough to fall and get hurt.
 The summit is a narrow ridge, so be careful there too.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
+This route runs up into the Pinto Valley Wilderness Area, so pay extra attention to respecting the land.
 Also, this is a moderately long hike in a remote area, so be sure to bring the 10 Essentials.
+Cell phones might work from the summit, but don't count on them.

-Throughout the canyon, you may see signs of an old road that once ran into Pinto Valley.
-The area is now the federally designated Pinto Valley Wilderness Area, so vehicles are prohibited.
-Also, when you get into the red and white mud hills, you may see two species of rare plants (Silverleaf Sunray and California Bearpaw Poppies) that are species of concern in Nevada.
+In places, there are signs of an old road that once ran into Pinto Valley.
+The area is now the Pinto Valley Wilderness Area, so vehicles are prohibited.
+Also, Silverleaf Sunray and California Bearpaw Poppies, species restricted to soils with high levels of gypsum that are considered species of concern in Nevada, grow thickly in the red-and-white mud hills along Cottonwood Canyon.
 Please help protect these plants by staying off the mud hills.

 Hamblin Mountain